Dinesh Subasinghe: Musician, music director, actor, tours

 Subasinghe has played as a musician for local and international music directors and composers, in 2002 Subasinghe recorded violin caprice to portrait Musila in Guthila balade play composed by Diliup Gabadamudalige.Guthila's violin has performed by Subasinghe's Teacher & a veteran violinist Kalani perera.
 Subasinghe worked for Symphony Orchestra of Sri Lanka from 2003 to 2005 as a Violinist.
 He was a member of the South Indian Cinema Musicians Union.

 He has released four CDs: Rawan Nada, Feel My Heart, Sihina Wasanthayak soundtrack and Karuna Nadee.

 Subasinghe's first professional acting appearance was in Parapura by Cletus Menids in 2012.
 He performed a leading role on his music video E Kale: The One and played King Herod Antipas in the 2013 Paasku television series by Prem Fernando.

-Subasinghe directed music in signis Awards ceremony in 2017, 2018 and 2019.
 He performed a series of concerts with Sri Lankan pop Bands Marians and Gypsies in 2019–2020.